kevgo/text-runner/textrun-javascript/README.md

 Each JavaScript region runs in its own isolated environment.
 The second region would not see the variable `text` from the first region.
 They do share the `global` object, though.
-To share local variables between different blocks of Javascript, this step replaces all occurrences of `const⎵`, `var⎵`, `let⎵`, and `this.` with `global.` As an example, `const foo = 123` gets turned into `global.foo = 123`, thereby making foo accessible in all code blocks.
+To share local variables between different regions of Javascript, this step replaces all occurrences of `const⎵`, `var⎵`, `let⎵`, and `this.` with `global.` As an example, `const foo = 123` gets turned into `global.foo = 123`, thereby making foo accessible in all code regions.

 ## Validate JavaScript